COGS108/Projects/FinalProject_Guidelines.md

 To make sure we are all progressing well toward the end of the project, we are implementing checkpoints this quarter and requiring that your proposal includes a detailed timeline of dates/times for meetings that work for your group.

+## Final Project Checklist

+Students often ask for a rubric.
+You can use this checklist to help guide your thinking on the final project.
+If you check off all the boxes below, you should be in good shape to get a perfect score on your final project.

+### Overview, Question & Background

+**Overview**:
+- [ ] Write a clear summary of what you did
+- [ ] Briefly describe the results of your project
+- [ ] Limit overview to 3-4 sentences

+**Research Question**:
+- [ ] Include a specific, clear data science question
+- [ ] Make sure what you're measuring (variables) to answer the question is clear

+**Background & Prior Work**:
+- [ ] Include a general introduction to your topic
+- [ ] Include explanation of what work has been done previously
+- [ ] Include citations or links to previous work

+**Hypothesis**:
+- [ ] Include your team's hypothesis
+- [ ] Ensure that this hypothesis is clear to readers
+- [ ] Explain why you think this will be the outcome (what was your thinking?)

+### Dataset(s):
+- [ ] Include an explanation of dataset(s) used (i.e. features/variables included, number of observations, information in dataset)
+- [ ] Source included (if outside dataset(s) being used)

+### Data Analysis:

+**Data Cleaning & Pre-processing**
+- [ ] Perform Data Cleaning and explain steps taken OR include an explanation as to why data cleaning was unnecessary (how did you determine your dataset was ready to go?)
+- [ ] Dataset actually clean and usable after data wrangling steps carried out

+**Data Visualization**:
+- [ ] Include at least three visualizations
+- [ ] Clearly label all axes on plots
+- [ ] Type of all plots appropriate given data displayed
+- [ ] Interpretation of each visualization included in the text

+**Data Analysis & Results**:
+- [ ] EDA carried out with explanations of what was done and interpretations of output included
+- [ ] Appropriate analysis performed
+- [ ] Output of analysis interpreted and interpretation included in notebook

+### Privacy/Ethics Considerations:
+- [ ] Thoughtful discussion of ethical concerns included
+- [ ] Ethical concerns consider the whole data science process (question asked, data collected, data being used, the bias in data, analysis, post-analysis, etc.)
+- [ ] How your group handled bias/ethical concerns clearly described

+### Conclusion & Discussion:
+- [ ] Clear conclusion (answer to the question being asked) and discussion of results
+- [ ] Limitations of analysis discussed
+- [ ] Does not ramble on beyond providing necessary information

+### Video:
+- [ ] Question asked is clear to listeners
+- [ ] Effective visualizations presented
+- [ ] Clear explanations throughout
+- [ ] Take home message clear
+- [ ] Within 3-5 min time limit

+### Final Checks:
+- [ ] Edit all text for clarity
+- [ ] Remove all instructions
+- [ ] Be sure text included throughout to guide reader
+- [ ] Check to make sure all text and images are visible
+- [ ] Names included
+- [ ] Renamed file : `FinalProject_groupXXX-Fa22.ipynb`, where 'XXX' is replaced by your group's group number

+### After the course is done:
+- If you checked YES to make project public: the final project notebook (and only that!) will be placed in a repo with the rest of this quarters public reports.
+This helps future students by providing examples!
+- Your project repo will remain available to you in the near future.
+We cannot guarentee that will always be the case.
+That repo will never be public.
+- If you would like your own copy of the entire repo you should follow these instructions: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository Once you have done that it is yours forever.
+You will also be able to control access to the mirror (make it public or private as you would prefer)

 ## Advice

 The main pieces of advice are: